jbiz805/age/README.md

 <h2><img height="20" src="/img/contents.svg">&nbsp;&nbsp;Quick Start</h2>

-To create a graph, use the create_graph function, located in the ag_catalog namespace.
+To create a graph, use the create_graph function located in the ag_catalog namespace.

 ```bash
 create_graph(graph_name);
 ```

-To create a single vertex, use the CREATE clasue.
+To create a single vertex, use the CREATE clause.

 ```bash
 SELECT *